Mixin vs Interface in Flutter Dart – Complete Guide

 - Every class in Dart is implicitly an interface — there's no separate keyword.

-onto restrict which classes can use them. - In real Flutter codebases, you'll regularly use both — interfaces at the architecture boundary, mixins for shared widget behaviors.
+onto restrict which classes can apply them. - In real Flutter codebases you'll use both — interfaces at architecture boundaries, mixins for shared widget behaviors.

 Wrapping Up